 Bankruptcy Requires Good Faith

-The main purpose of bankruptcy is to give debtors a fresh start from oppressive debt by either liquidating the debtor's assets or by allowing the debtor to pay at least some of the debt over a specific period of time.
+The main purpose of bankruptcy is to give debtors a fresh start from oppressive debt by either liquidating the debtor's assets or by allowing the debtor to pay at least some of the debt over time.
 It also forces all creditors to deal with the debtor through the bankruptcy court, so that no one creditor prevails at the expense of other creditors and most of the unsecured creditors are paid an equal portion of their debt, whatever that may be.